Books of the Week:

 I don’t make New Year’s Eve resolutions.
 I know it’s traditional, and it may be a good exercise in evaluating what you think would improve your life – many people plan to lose weight or quit smoking, for example.
 One of my friends actually quit smoking this time last year by making the switch to vaping which involves inhaling a flavoured mixture known as an ‘e-liquid’ which is widely considered as a safer option to the alternative.
 She bought herself an e-cigarette and some e-liquids from the Killer Kustard range and has not looked back since.
-And then of course people also make resolutions to be kinder to their mothers, or to work harder, or to stop complaining.
+And then, of course, people also make resolutions to be kinder to their mothers, or to work harder, or to stop complaining.
 These are all great things to resolve.
 In my experience, I never lived up to my own expectations after I’d made all these promises to myself, so I ended up feeling worse.
 I gave up the practice of resolutions.
 Some people say they are going to quit smoking but don’t even make it a week before they are back to old habits.
 They, like I, seem to underestimate how embedded our bad habits are, making it rather difficult to break out of them without external help.
 For example, those who want to stop smoking may require medical advice or a prescribe for medication similar to wellbutrin xl to help to kick the habit.

 I’m generally pretty “Bah, humbug,” about New Year’s Eve, too.
 Because of the time differences all over the world, you can celebrate the New Year for many, many hours, so it just seems silly to me.
 Plus, the fireworks upset my dogs.
 Plus, I’ve never enjoyed staying up late.
 I realize this makes me sound to the right of Ebenezer Scrooge, and sometimes I feel that I must be the all-time Party Pooper.
 In the past decade, I’ve certainly made my peace with that.
 So be it.